 Reichshof Hamburg, Curio Collection by Hilton

 The Reichshof Hamburg Curio Collection by Hilton is a historic landmark dating back to 1910.
-Its creator, Anton-Emil Langer, made a fortune in international shipping, which he used to fund his dream: building a hotel in the center of Hamburg, where the latest advances in technology could be integrated harmoniously with his maritime past at a perfect location by Hamburg's main station.
+Its creator, Anton-Emil Langer, made a fortune in international shipping, which he used to fund his dream: building a hotel in the center of Hamburg, where the latest advances in technology could be integrated harmoniously with his maritime past.

 Sofitel Munich Bayerpost